School of Architecture

 Tutor (Media Studies)

-David Burns is an architectural designer, researcher, curator and artist.
-David is a tutor on ADS7: Ecologies of Existence – Architecture and Modes of Living at the RCA, and founding director of the Bachelor of Design in Photography and Situated Media at the University of Technology Sydney.
+David Burns is an architectural designer, researcher, curator, and artist.
+David coordinates Media Studies and is a tutor for ADS7 at the RCA.
+We was previously the founding director of the Bachelor of Design in Photography and Situated Media at the University of Technology Sydney, a visiting professor at the Carnegie Mellon Entertainment Technology Center, and the Paul Rudolph Visiting Assistant Professor of Architecture at Auburn University.

 David holds a MSc in Advanced Architectural Design from Columbia University and a Bachelor of Architecture from the University of Tennessee.
-He recently commenced PhD studies at the Centre for Research Architecture at Goldsmiths, University of London.Show more
+He is currently a PhD candidate at the Centre for Research Architecture at Goldsmiths, University of London.Show more

-He has worked as an architect and designer for Asymptote Architecture, the Guggenheim Museum and Holabird and Root.
-Since 2001 he has taught at universities in the United States and Australia in faculties of architecture, art, and design.
+He has worked as an architect and designer for Asymptote Architecture, the Guggenheim Museum, and Holabird and Root, among others.
+Since 2001 he has taught at universities in the United States, Australia, and the UK in faculties of architecture, art, and design.

 David is a member of Standards Australia, the National Association of Visual Artists (Australia) and the Centre for Contemporary Design Practice.
 He is a founding advisor for Open Agenda, a yearly competition for speculative architectural research in Australia and New Zealand.
 He has worked with and been by supported by Kaldor Public Art Projects, Sherman Contemporary Art Foundation, Pittsburgh Cultural Trust and Arts Centre Melbourne.